splunk/public-o11y-docs/admin/user-mgmt/users-assign-roles.rst

 To edit roles for multiple users at the same time, follow these steps:

 #.
 From the left navigation menu, select :menuselection:`Settings > Users`.
 #.
-Find users or filter by role.
+Find users using the search bar.
 #.
 Select the users you want to edit.
 #.
 Select ``-`` or ``+`` in the :guilabel:`Roles` bar at the bottom of the table to remove or add roles.
 #.
 In the dialog box, select the roles you want to remove or add, depending on your previous choice.